s-zeid/site/projects/appbackup/index.md

 between the two.

-To install the command-line interface from PyPI on a jailbroken iOS device, run these two commands on your device:
+To install the command-line interface from PyPI on a jailbroken iOS device, run these three commands on your device:

+    $ sudo apt-get update
     $ sudo apt-get install python setuptools
     $ sudo easy_install -U iosappbackup